IbhavMalviya/SilentCue/README.md

 ---
 ## 🚧 Progress So Far

+27/05/25
 - Set up webcam capture using OpenCV.
 - Integrated MediaPipe Face Mesh to detect 468 facial landmarks in real-time.
 - Successfully displayed live face landmark points on webcam feed.
 - Fixed common issues like color space conversion (BGR to RGB) and key event handling.

+**But processing the entire 468 face landmarks in real-time will be a heavy computational task.
+Thus we will only extract the mouth region to extract dataset.**
 - Ready to extract and save the mouth region for lip-reading dataset collection.

 ---